-This is done through encouraging self-care skills and attending all health appointments.
+This is done through encouraging self-care skills and attending all health appointments routine and specialist.
 Carers are also supported in drawing up a health care plan, in which the involvement of the young person is sought wherever possible and appropriate.

-Hythe House Support foster carers will request a health assessment by a GP to take place within 7-10 working days of a child being placed.
-Following this carer will facilitate the attending of appointments to the dentist, opticians, GP, also assist the allocated Social Worker in the arrangement of the annual medical, with the consent of the young person.
+Hythe House Support foster carers will request a health assessment by the previous GP to take place within 7-10 working days of a child being placed.
+Following this carer will facilitate the attending of appointments to the dentist, opticians, new GP, also assist the allocated Social Worker in the arrangement of the annual health check, with the consent of the young person.